 Another recommendation is to leverage your customer data to enhance your customer experience initiatives – whether it’s providing personalized product recommendations on the website based on a customer’s browsing history or making sure that your ecommerce site is optimized for mobile.
 This will help you create relevant experiences that not only attract customers but keep them shopping with you.
 A report by Salesforce found that 84% of customers say the experience a company provides is as important as its products and services, reinforcing the significance of enhancing the customer experience.

 Online marketing is not as simple as it used to be with the introduction of GDPR and other international and state-wide privacy regulations.
 Make sure you have a data foundation in place that allows you to set up policies around how data is processed and who can access different types of data.
 Clear data ownership leads to accuracy and accountability, so it’s important to use a master data management solution that includes capabilities such as role-based security, approval processes with integrated workflows and business rules, system auditing, and data quality validation.

 Regardless of how significant ecommerce is to your marketing strategy, you need to engage your customers where they shop.
 According to the recent Salesforce State of the Connected Customer report, 64% of customers are using multiple channels for a single transaction, making your omnichannel strategy more important than ever.

-By bolstering online marketing with actionable, accurate data, supplied by an MDM solution, you’ll increase your marketing effectiveness and save money, as well as improve your marketing technology ROI.
+By bolstering online marketing with actionable, accurate data, supplied by a master data management solution, you’ll increase your marketing effectiveness and save money, as well as improve your marketing technology ROI.
 And with a better understanding of your customer and more confidence in your customer data, you’ll be able to deliver more personalized products and services.
 You’ll also improve customer communication and support, ultimately leading to better experiences – and more revenue – during the holiday season.